ameyakarnad/HowAmericaFlies/readme.md

 -   American Airlines (AA) suffers lots of cancellations due to carrier related and weather issue at Charlotte (CLT), Dallas (DFW) and Chicago(ORD) which also happen to be its hub airports.
 -   In contrast to AA, domestic airline Skywest has cancellations at its hub in Chicago but majorly due to weather and not due to its own problem.
--   Another example is Envoy Air, which being a domestic carrier is deprioratised over national carriers when it comes to making decisons on giving space on the runway during extreme conditions.
+-   Another example is Envoy Air, which being a domestic carrier is deprioritised over national carriers when it comes to making decisons on giving space on the runway during extreme conditions.
 Thus, a majority of their delays come due to airport problems.

 ### Figure 4.4.2 : Reasons of Flight Cancellation of Top 3 Airlines at 10 Busiest Airports